-The director would be the chief executive officer of the authority.
-Additionally, the board could employ and fix the compensation of a treasurer and secretary and could retain legal counsel.
-The board could also employ other personnel it considered necessary.
+The board could employ other personnel it considered necessary.

 Authority employees would be eligible to participate in municipal retirement and insurance programs of the municipality as if they were civil service employees, except that they would not be civil service employees.